-How Long To File A Slip And Fall Case Against Holiday Inn
+How Long To File A Slip And Fall Case Against a Hotel

 When you are injured in a slip and fall, it is important to gather up as much evidence and supporting documentation as possible right away.
 It will become more difficult to find supporting evidence later.
 Also, jot down notes while the incident is fresh in your memory and while you can recall the specific details of the slip and fall.

-Depending on the state where the Holiday Inn is located, the statute of limitations could range from one year to three years.
+Depending on the state where the hotel or motel located, the statute of limitations could range from one year to three years.
 If you don’t get your claim underway during that time, you will lose your opportunity to recover compensation and cannot pursue a claim.

 You should make sure you talk with a personal injury lawyer who handles premises liability cases.
 With the help of an accident injury attorney, you are much more likely to recover compensation for your damages.

-Your lawyer will make sure your claim is filed in a timely manner and that all your evidence and documentation is gathered up and put together to show the cause of your accident and prove liability, show the damages that you suffered, determine the value of your claim, and prove that your slip and fall at Holiday Inn was because of the hotel’s negligence.
+Your lawyer will make sure your claim is filed in a timely manner and that all your evidence and documentation is gathered up and put together to show the cause of your accident and prove liability, show the damages that you suffered, determine the value of your claim, and prove that your slip and fall, was because of the hotel’s negligence.

-When you get your claim underway, a demand letter will be sent to the Holiday Inn and their insurer.
-The demand letter will explain the accident, when and where it happened, why you believe Holiday Inn is liable, list your damages, and include any evidence or supporting documentation that you have that will prove your case.
+When you get your claim underway, a demand letter will be sent to the hotel and their insurer.
+The demand letter will explain the accident, when and where it happened, why you believe the hotel is liable, list your damages, and include any evidence or supporting documentation that you have that will prove your case.